INFORMATION

 Always consult an Aromatherapist regarding the use of essential oils, and tell your Physician that you

 are using essential oils.
-Take care and caution in the application of all products.
+Take care and use caution in the application of all products.
 They are absorbed

 through the skin.
-Essential oils for use on the skin need to be diluted with a base and / or carrier oil.
+Essential oils for use on the skin need to be diluted with a base and/or carrier oil.

-Test all products on inside of elbow or behind the ear for 24 hours.
+Test all products on inside of elbow or behind the ear lobe for 24 hours.
 If allergic reaction occurs discontinue use.
-All cream and oil products are for external use only.
-Do not put in eyes or mouth.
-Keep out of the reach of small children.
+All

-("Essential oils can be harmful and even fatal to pets, do not apply them to your pet unless under the supervision of a Certified Aromatherapist and / or Veterinarian.")
+("Essential oils can be harmful and even fatal to pets.
+Do not apply them to your pet

-(All creams and Oil products from Soothers can be applied to skin, feet, hands, face and meridians.) |
+(All creams and Oil products from Soothers can be applied to skin, feet, hands, face and meridians.)

 Ingredients